Villani-Luca/Chessy3D/src/chessboard_localization/README.md

 - HoughLines is used to detect lines in polar coordinates (infinite lines).
 - HoughLinesP (probabilistic Hough) is used to detect segments delimited by two points in the Cartesian place.

-cv2.HoughLinesP was chosen because it's more appropriate for real-world images.
+cv2.HoughLinesP was chosen because it works better when there are pieces occluding the chessboard borders.

 The next step was to group the segments into vertical and horizontal.
 A naive approach of using a treshold on segments angular coefficient doesn't work because the segments can be oriented in any possible direction inside the image.